simonepri/sympact/readme.md

 <img src="https://github.com/simonepri/sympact/raw/master/media/cli.gif" alt="sympact CLI" width="475" align="right"/>

-To make it more usable a CLI is bundled with the package allowing you to nicely display the report.
+To make it more usable, a CLI is bundled with the package allowing for an aesthetically pleasing report.

 ```bash
   npx sympact "console.log('Hello World')"